 Down to the Details.
 CA1 neurons in the hippocampus retain their delicate structure after PARS-CSF clearing in a mouse that had previously been infected with AAV9-eGFP.
 [Image courtesy of Yang et al., Cell 2014.]

-Ashish Raj of Weil Cornell Medical College in New York called the study beautiful.
+Ashish Raj of Weill Cornell Medical College in New York called the study beautiful.
 “This could be invaluable for animal models of Alzheimer’s, for instance, where one wants to see how pathology and atrophy progress over time,” he wrote in an email to Alzforum (see full comment below).

 Gradinaru plans to use the new techniques to trace degeneration of cells throughout the brain and body of rodent models of disease.
 Tracking which cells harbor pathogenic proteins or show signs of death throughout the course of a disease such as Parkinson’s, Gradinaru said, could prove useful in understanding how and where the disease originates and spreads.
 Some hypothesize that Parkinson’s disease originates in the gut and spreads to the brain via the vagus nerve, a complex nerve with myriad fibers (see Jul 2011 news series).
 The vagus nerve also has been implicated in depression, Gradinaru said, so taking a whole-body approach would be particularly useful in understanding how this complex nerve mediates disorders.
 She said the ultimate goal is to understand such networks well enough to target them with electrical stimulation in just the right spots to treat disease. —Jessica Shugart